 The station developed in a chaotic fashion over the first few months of my radio resurrection.
 Antennas for the HF bands were my priority and a vertical covering 10 - 80m seemed the best option as my garden was only 40 x 36 foot.
 My garden is landscaped so erection at the far end was not an option so I opted for mounting above the flat roof covering the extension.
 20 radials were cut for 20,17,15,12 and 10m bands, 1 only for 40m.

 The antenna I chose was the Snowdonia Radio Company HF360.
 This was fed through a 9:1 balun (built in) and matched well to the ATU.
 I have since replaced this with a GAP Titan DX which is SUPERB.

-I also purchased an X65 end fed wire (65 foot) which streches to a pole on the rear wall from a feedpoint close to the front of the house.
+I also purchased an X65 end fed wire (65 foot) which streches to a pole on the rear fence from a feedpoint close to the front of the house.

 These antennae are shown on the right along with my 5el 2m ZL Special beam and my 2m/70cm colinear

 When I went QRT in 1972 I was using a Kenwood TS820S as the main rig.
 When I tried it out it was not receiving and the digital display was showing gobbledegook.
 Traced it to one of the internal oscillators, probably the PLL board.
 Decided to modernise (relatively) so bought a TS570D.
 My TR9000 for 2m was still working and I connected it up to a homemade phased 1/2 waves in the loft.